oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 hal -v
 ```

-You must also install [`kubectl`](https://kubernetes.io/docs/tasks/tools/), the Kubernetes command line too, to run commands against the clusters.
+You must also install [`kubectl`](https://kubernetes.io/docs/tasks/tools/), the Kubernetes command line tool, to run commands against the clusters.

 ### Choose GKE for Spinnaker deployment

 The second step is to choose a cloud provider for the environment in which you will install Spinnaker.
 For Kubernetes, Spinnaker needs a `kubeconfig` file, to access and manage the cluster.
 For creating a `kubeconfig` for a GKE cluster, you must first create the cluster.
-GoogleCloud provides a [free tier](https://cloud.google.com/free) of their services that grants you $300 in free credits if you are a new user.
+Google Cloud provides a [free tier](https://cloud.google.com/free) of their services that grants you $300 in free credits if you are a new user.

-After you signed up, install [`gcloud` CLI](https://cloud.google.com/sdk/docs/install).
-Following the process to the end, the last step is to run `gcloud init` and set up the authorization for the tool.
+After you sign up, install [`gcloud` CLI](https://cloud.google.com/sdk/docs/install).
+When you reach the end of the process, the last step is to run `gcloud init` and set up authorization for the tool.

 Create the cluster for the Spinnaker deployment with the following line:
 ```shell